DevSecObie/DevSecObie.github.io/_posts/2023-04-22-seamlessly-integrating-kali-linux-with-vscode-for-enhanced-security-testing-:-a-comprehensive-guide.md

 ![Mfsconsole](https://i.imgur.com/Ge523o0.png)

-I Created this blog using this technique, I did not leave VSCode at all using some of their plugins.
+I created this blog using the technique of integrating Kali Linux with Visual Studio Code, and I was able to stay within VSCode throughout the entire process, thanks to some of their helpful plugins.
+This seamless integration allowed me to work efficiently and productively without the need to switch between multiple tools or platforms.

 ![Blog](https://i.imgur.com/axcgATw.png)